Long post. I know. So, let’s skip the formalities and bad puns and jump right into the good stuff — me messing stuff up.

 I opted for a short day for a few reasons.
 First, my legs felt like the Jell-O shots that I convinced Clemens to eat for the first time in his life (more on that later).
 Second, there were two massive hills that stood between me and Helena, and the idea of tackling both in one day seemed daunting.
 Last, and as I learned to be most important, there was an alpaca farm located smack dab in the middle of the two hills that offered free camping to Great Divide riders.
 One Great Divider told me it was a “must stop,” and boy, did it not disappoint.

 As I exited the forest and entered the rolling farmlands, I found myself on top of a massive hill looking down over a house.
-On the roof was a giant painting of a cyclist in bright white, and I approached, I could see signs along the farm’s fences that said things like “stop here Great Dividers!” and “free camping!”
+On the roof was a giant painting of a cyclist in bright white, and as I approached, I could see signs along the farm’s fences that said things like “Stop Here Great Dividers!” and “Free Camping!”

-Bummed as I was, I understood.
+Bummed as I was, I understood and thanked him for making the trek with me over the last few days.
 But I wasn’t letting him off easy.
 We were going to tear up the town and send him off with a proper goodbye.

 Day 14 - Full Send

-While I was bummed to see the last of Clemens, the journey continues.
+While I was bummed to see the last of Clemens, the journey must continue.

 Day 15 - Larry, Moe, & Curly